Precrop Payoffs: Causal machine learning reveals large but variable yield benefits of crop rotation in major breadbaskets: Results

 \subsection{Estimated impacts of diversified crop rotations}

-To estimate the impact of diverse crop rotations compared to simple rotations, we looked at the three year rotation history.
-Within each country (except China), and for each combination of precrop A and outcome crop B, samples where a crop other than A or B was grown before A were considered to have a diversified rotation and were deemed as treated units whereas samples where B$\to$A$\to$B was the three year rotation history were considered as the simple rotation control.
-Using the same causal machine learning algorithm that was used to assess 2-year rotation benefits (see Sections \ref{sec:CausalForestAnalysis} and \ref{sec:RotDiversityMethodDescription} for details), we find that diversification beyond a simple rotation confers large additional benefits in some cases, but more often the benefits are small, not statistically significant, or even negative (Table \ref{table:ResultsTable} (Column 7); Figure \ref{fig:DiversificationBenefit}).
+The results suggest that diversification beyond a simple rotation confers large additional benefits in some cases, but more often the benefits are small, not statistically significant, or even negative (Table \ref{table:ResultsTable} (Column 7); Figure \ref{fig:DiversificationBenefit}).
 Spring wheat appears to benefit most consistently from more diverse rotations, whereas when corn is the outcome crop, the estimated impact of diversification is sometimes negative, particularly for common precrop choices (soybean in Canada and the US, and winter wheat in France).
+Supplementary results also showed that the impact of diversification beyond a simple rotation tended to be larger in rainier conditions (Figure \ref{fig:HeterogeneityDiversificationFig}), although many estimates of the heterogeneity of the diversification effects were not statistically significant due to limited sample sizes in the diversification analyses.